Textualize/textual/docs/guide/layout.md

 For example, `offset: 4 -2;` will shift the target widget 4 terminal cells to the right, and 2 terminal cells up.

 The example below illustrates `offset` further.
-Notice that the `#parent` container has `layout: center`, meaning all three of the widgets we yield from `compose` have origins in the center of it.
+The `#parent` container has `layout: center`, meaning all four of the widgets we yield from `compose` have an origin in the center of it.

+* We make no adjustments to the offset of `#box1` in the CSS - it remains in its original position, and thus has offset `(0, 0)`.
-In the CSS we apply and offset of `12 4` to `#box2`, moving it to the right and down a little.
+* We apply and offset of `12 4` to `#box2`, moving it to the right and down a little.
-In the case of `#box3` we apply and offset of `-12 -4`, which shifts it to the left and up.
+* In the case of `#box3` we apply and offset of `-12 -4`, which shifts it to the left and up.
+* `#box4` at the bottom left of the screen illustrates clipping.
+A child widget will be clipped by its parents region, meaning any part of the child which extends beyond the parent region will not be visible.

 === "Output"